curlyLasagna/Data-Mining-Coursework/Assignment_1/main.typ

 = Dataset

-The dataset is a modified version from Carnegie Mellon University's StatLib dataset.
+The dataset is a modified version from Carnegie Mellon University's StatLib dataset @auto_mpg_9.
 Each row contains the following vehicle information:

 - `horsepower`: Enging power output
 - `weight`: Vehicle mass